We handle the hold music, the phone trees, the prescription refills, and the insurance runaround. You get a text when it's done.

 You're not a bad person for being exhausted.
 You're just doing a job that nobody trained you for, and nobody's paying you for.

 So you call the doctor's office to confirm.
 Then you call her back.
 Then she asks you to also check on her prescription.
 Then she mentions a bill that doesn't look right.
-What was supposed to be a two-minute call turned into an hour of your Saturday morning — the same Saturday morning you promised your kids you'd take them to the park.
+What was supposed to be a two-minute call turned into an hour of your Saturday morning.

-This is the part nobody talks about.
 You love your parents.
 Of course you do.
 But somewhere between the fourth phone call and the second hour on hold, love gets buried under logistics.
-You're not angry at them — you're angry at the system that turned you into an unpaid administrative assistant for a healthcare bureaucracy that was never designed for families like yours.
-63 million Americans are in this same loop right now.
+You're not angry at them — you're angry at the system.

 It's not just your time.
 It's your career.
 Your relationships.
 Your weekends.
 Your ability to be present for the people who need you — including your parents.